-A temporary grade of 'I' (incomplete) is given when it is deemed by the instructor that the student, for legitimate reasons, has been unable to complete required coursework.
-It is the student's responsibility to request the grade of 'I' from the instructor and to identify with the instructor both the specific work that remains to be done and the deadline for completion.
+A temporary grade of T' (incomplete) is given when it is deemed by the instructor that the student, for legitimate reasons, has been unable to complete required coursework.
+It is the student's responsibility to request the grade of T' from the instructor and to identify with the instructor both the specific work that remains to be done and the deadline for completion.
 All work must be completed within 60 days, or earlier, from the end of the semester in which the course was taken.
 If the coursework is not completed by the previously agreed deadline, the instructor will submit a grade based on the coursework that has been completed to date.
+Awarding an incomplete is at the full discretion of the instructor and should not be expected.